 Make A Wish On A Wishbone

-The tradition of turkey bone tug-of-war goes back a long way.
+Making A Wish Using A Wishbone Superstition: The tradition of turkey tree tug-of-war goes back a long way.
 Legend has it that first-century Romans used to fight over dried wishbones — which they believed were good luck and would accidentally break them, ushering in the idea that whoever has the largest bit of bone gets their wish.
 Bird bones have also been used in divination throughout history, with a supposed soothsayer throwing the bones and reading their patterns to predict the future.

 Cross Your Fingers